Considerations and Limitations

 • Make sure that both the backed-up Oracle machine and the target server to which you are restoring have the same OS patch version.

 • Instant recovery of the entire Oracle Data Guard is not supported.
-However, you can restore individual Data Guard databases.
+However, you can instantly recover individual Data Guard databases.

 • Instant recovery of SAP on Oracle is not supported.